 Luckily I love vegetables now, the hate I had for them as a child has long gone.
 Instead I now source as many different vegetables as I can.
-Slimming World encourages us to eat at least a ⅓ of our plate speed foods, so it's a great excuse to get adventurous and start looking for new vegetables to try.
+Slimming Eats encourages us to eat at least a ⅓ of our plate vegetables, so it's a great excuse to get adventurous and start looking for new vegetables to try.

 Still confused about speed foods?
-Check out my post here on The Benefit of Speed Foods
+Check out my post here on The Benefit of Vegetables

 This Beef and Vegetable Casserole was literally using up some vegetables I had, with a few additions of some seasoning and spices.
 The final result was packed with flavour.